 - How would a user operate your product?

 - How were your design decisions connected to your research findings?

 - What variations on your design did you explore?

 - How did findings from testing inform your design iterations?

 - What patterns and components are in use in your final design?

 - What would you do differently next time?

 Make sure to share the presentation equally amongst your teammates!
 (And watch out for smooth handoffs between speakers.)

-For this prototype, you’ll stick to a very low-fidelity prototype with simple interactions built in Figma.
+For this prototype, you’ll be delivering a high-fidelity prototype with detailed interactions built in Figma.

 You’ll be developing a new visual design to complement your app, and it’s expected that you’ll deliver a style guide to illustrate how the design system works.